elclay7/HashMonitor/README.md

 `0 */1 * * * python3 /hashmonitor.sh`

-If it finds any modified or new file, it will be notified via email.
+If it finds any modified or new file, it will be notified via email and telegram.

 #### Important:
 - The directories to monitor/exclude must be set in the code of the scripts.